DF-LLaVA: Unlocking MLLMs for Synthetic Image Detection via Knowledge Injection and Conflict-Driven Self-Reflection: Methodology

 \subsection{Knowledge Injection Fine-tuning}

-After obtaining the augmented new training set, we freeze the vision encoder of LLaVA and perform full parameter fine-tuning on the multi-modal projector and LLM on this dataset.
-During training, LLaVA is gradually adapted to the classifier’s decision boundary and hard samples, learning to leverage the classifier as auxiliary guidance for classification, thereby improving accuracy and enabling it to reason and provide explainable outputs regarding the authenticity of images.
+After obtaining the augmented training set, we freeze the vision encoder of LLaVA and perform full parameter fine-tuning on the multi-modal projector and LLM on the dataset.
+Freezing the vision encoder prevents degradation of its pretrained discriminative representations, while allowing the projector and LLM to adaptively learn how to utilize the injected knowledge.
+During fine-tuning, LLaVA is gradually adapted to the classifier’s decision boundary and hard samples, learning to leverage the classifier as auxiliary guidance for detection.
+In particular, samples near the classifier’s decision boundary provide informative supervision signals, encouraging the model to focus on subtle artifacts that are difficult to detect.
+This fine-tuning strategy effectively aligns the language model’s reasoning with the vision encoder’s latent discriminative knowledge, without sacrificing generative flexibility.